 I know I wrote words like protector, strong, unyielding, forgiving, wonderful, everlasting, loving kindness, and grace.
 The character of God does not change.
 God’s hope is that we never reject Him, that we love Him and that we trust Him.
 He wants us to become righteous in Him.

 In marriage, we want the same thing, don’t we?
-We want to have a righteous marriage that reflects Him, that reflects the characteristics of God.
+We want to have a righteous marriage that reflects Him, that reflects the characteristics of God because God is good and He is love.
 How do we do that?
 He doesn’t leave us hanging or wondering.
 He wants us each to become closer to Him so that when a husband and wife come together, they are closer to Him.

 Therefore, confess your sins to each other and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working.
 James 5:16